dginther/ec2-tags-salt-grain/README.md

 Replace the region with your region

-Tag your EC2 Instances with a 'Roles' tag containing your roles, comma separated.
+Tag your EC2 Instances with a 'Roles' tag containing your roles, comma separated

+Tag your EC2 Instances with a 'Name' tag containing the instance hostname

 Place this grain in your <file_roots>/_grains folder.